Memorial Acclamation: Liturgy of St James

 The Liturgy of St James is the principal liturgy of the Syriac Orthodox Church, Syriac Catholic Church, Syro-Malankara Catholic Church, Maronite Church, and Malankara Orthodox Church.
 It is also occasionally used in the Eastern Orthodox Church and Melkite Catholic Church and other Eastern Catholic Churches of Byzantine Rite.

 In the Syriac form of this liturgy, after the Words of Institution, to which the people respond with "Amen" after the formula for the blessing of the bread and again after the formula for the blessing of the chalice, the priest celebrant says: "Do in remembrance of Me when you partake of this sacrament, commemorating My death and My resurrection until I come."
 The people then respond with the acclamation: "Your death, our Lord, we commemorate, Your resurrection we confess and Your second coming we wait for.
 May Your mercy be upon us all."

 In the Byzantine form of the Liturgy of St James, the priest celebrant says: "This do in remembrance of me; for as often as ye eat this bread, and drink this cup, ye do show forth the Lord's death, and confess His resurrection, till He comes."
 The people respond: "We show forth Thy death, O Lord, and confess Thy resurrection."

+Alexandrian Rite

+The Alexandrian Rite is the liturgical rite of the Coptic Orthodox Church.
+The Memorial Acclamation is present within the conclusion of the Institution Narrative of all three liturgies of the rite, which are the Liturgy of St. Cyril, the Liturgy of St. Basil, and the Liturgy of St. Gregory.
+The memorial acclamation is made up of a short prayer by the priest followed by a congregational response.
+These two parts are commonly referred to as the Anamnesis to distinguish them from the Epiclesis and the other segments of the Institution Narrative.
+As with many Alexandrian prayers the priest prays in Coptic while the congregation responds in Greek.